agam778/MS-365-Electron/README.md

 2) Scroll down and click the `.deb` file to download it.
 3) Then run the deb file and click Install to install the App.
 Launch it from the Applications Menu.

-### Red Hat/Fedora based distribution installation
+### Installation on Red Hat/Fedora based distributions

 For Installing in Red Hat/Fedora based distribution :-